venkatraj/Magzen/readme.txt

 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Magzen is best suited for all types of site and uses Theme Customizer.
+MagZen is best suited for all types of site and uses Theme Customizer.

-Magzen WordPress Theme, Copyright 2017 Webulousthemes
+MagZen WordPress Theme, Copyright 2017 Webulousthemes

 == Description ==
-Magzen is a perfect responsive magazine style WordPress theme.
+MagZen is a perfect responsive magazine style WordPress theme.
 Suitable for news, newspaper, magazine, publishing, business and any kind of sites. core feature of WordPress  Has 3 Footer Widget Areas.

 == Frequently Asked Questions ==
 == Installation ==